maliahavlicek/ms4_challenger/README.md

  - Receive an email when a challenge is opened
  - Receive a reminder email when a challenge is nearing closure
  - Review past challenges and their submissions
- - Send a link to friends and family that are not members so they can watch my submissions
+ - Send a link to friends and family that are not members so they can view my submissions

-### Master of Ceremonies Goals
+### Challenge Master Goals

-Masters of Ceremonies are user that own a challenge.
+Challenge Masters are user that created have created a challenge.

 Challenge Master Goals are:
-- Initiate a challenge to a group of people via email
+- Initiate a challenge to a group of people via email through an intuitive interface
-- Update an existing challenge
+- Update an existing challenge without much hassle
 - Delete a challenge so I don't have to spend more money if I hit my challenge limit
 - Upgrade my account so I can proctor more challenges
 - Be notified when a submission has been made